-The District began the year with \$3.9 million in our fund balance for the general fund.
-Expenditures for technology special education transportation, bus/van leases, and debt service for capital improvements attributed to a decrease in the total fund balance of \$.8 million at June 30, 2019.
-The fund balance is projected to be \$3.9 million at June 30, 2020.
-The fund balance provides the District with better flexibility to meet unexpected costs, the ability to manage future tax increases, and provides opportunities to define, plan, and meet future objectives, particularly with regard to capital improvements.
+The District began the year with \$3,074,346 in its fund balance for the general fund.
+Decreased spending due to COVID-19 and decreases in revenues such as real estate taxes, parking lot taxes, and state subsidies along with increases in transfer and delinquent real estate taxes attributed to an increase in the total fund balance of \$125,330 at June 30, 2020.
+The fund balance is projected to be \$3.7 million at June 30, 2021.
+The fund balance provides the District with better flexibility to meet unexpected costs, the ability to manage future tax increases, and provides opportunities to define, plan, and meet future objectives, particularly regarding capital improvements.
 Over the past several years, the District has spent from its fund balance considerable amounts for its capital improvements/HVAC replacements to our schools and facilities, as well as technology equipment upgrades and replacement.
 However, with the need for additional improvements continuing to rise combined with minimal increases in state subsidies and federal grants, our ability to keep pace without additional source of funds will be greatly reduced.
-Based on an independent feasibility study performed in the summer and fall of 2016, the following major projects are recommended to be performed over the next ten years: life safety and security systems for all buildings; elevator replacement at the Prospect Park School; roof replacement for all buildings; courtyard infill for the Kindergarten Academy and the Glenolden School; door, locks and hardware replacement at all buildings; window replacement in five of the six buildings; and major renovations to the high school and the South Avenue sports complex.
+Based on an independent feasibility study performed in the summer and fall of 2016, the following major projects are recommended to be performed over the next ten years: life safety and security systems for all buildings; elevator replacement at the Prospect Park School; roof replacement for all buildings; courtyard infill for the Kindergarten Academy and the Glenolden School; door, locks, and hardware replacement at all buildings; window replacement in five of the six buildings; and major renovations to the high school and the South Avenue Sports Complex.
 Without the potential issuance of general obligation bonds, all these projects would currently be funded 100 percent from the remaining fund balance.
 The downside of issuing general obligation bonds is that the principal and interest payments would affect the fund balance usage.
-The lease payments for the data center ended in the 2018 - 2019 fiscal year; however, it is anticipated that the lease for the computer equipment will be renewed for another five years as the District trades in the current computer equipment for upgraded equipment.
-This is in line with the proposed computer equipment replacement cycle which is every five years.
-In addition, as of June 30, 2019, \$192,766 is being restricted in the fund balance for capital improvements to the Tinicum School as part of the airport CEP agreement.
+In addition to capital improvements District-wide, there is a line item in the budget for computer equipment replacement cycle which is every five years.
+In addition, as of June 30, 2020, \$136,192 is being restricted in the fund balance for capital improvements to the Tinicum School as part of the airport CEP agreement.